studentkittens/lncs-pandoc/paper.md

 keywords: docker, deployment, container, sandbox
 abstract: |

-    Docker is a new approach to deployment.
+    Docker is a new approach to deployment targeted at making distributing software easier and faster.

+    Besides deployment, docker can be used for tasks like sandboxing, creating testbeds for small to large applications and generally as an alternative for many usecases where hardware virtualization was used previously.
 ...